There are so many things to do, so little time…

 Urgent activities are time-sensitive and necessitate your attention.
 They’re things you feel compelled to deal with.
 Being occupied with pressing matters can make you feel defensive, rushed, and overly focused.

 People are inclined to consider that all pressing matters are also important when frequently they are not.
-Humans prefer to deal with short-term difficulties and never come up with solutions for the more enormous obstacles in life.
+Humans prefer to deal with short-term difficulties and never devise solutions for the more enormous obstacles in life.

 Why Use The Productivity Grid?